IanFinlayson/exploring-cs/chapter07.md

 ------------------------------------------------------------------------

-As an example of applying these steps, let\'s solve the problem of figuring out how much somebody is paid given their hourly rate and the number of hours they worked.
-If the hours worked are over 40, then the person is paid \"time and a half\" for their overtime.
+As an example of applying these steps, let's solve the problem of figuring out how much somebody is paid given their hourly rate and the number of hours they worked.
+If the hours worked are over 40, then the person is paid "time and a half" for their overtime.

-It\'s worth pointing out that the problem of solving one specific case of this problem (like if you worked 30 hours and make 12 dollars per hour) is just a math problem.
+It's worth pointing out that the problem of solving one specific case of this problem (like if you worked 30 hours and make 12 dollars per hour) is just a math problem.
 It becomes a computer science problem when we want to solve it *in general*.
 With the right algorithm, we could solve any case of this problem at all --- no matter what the inputs are, our algorithm will give us the right answer.

-Let\'s go through the steps outlined above:
+Let's go through the steps outlined above:

 1.  **Identify the inputs**